-"When a baby is born, so is a mother."
+"When your baby is born, so are you."

 Anthropologists call it “matrescence".
 This is a phase of transition from maiden to mother, in a woman's life.
 Just like adolescence, this radical transformation (physical, mental, relational, social) can be violent.
 Psychiatrist Alexandra Sacks writes about it in this article of The New York Times called The Birth of A Mother.

 All the changes can lead to anxiety and depression, particularly given that society focus on the newborn baby.